tianjiaziqi/WhatIf/README.md

 Rigidbody on players, Sentinel and Obstacle

-Colliders on Thinker, door, platforms and the world cube
+Colliders on Thinker, doors, platforms and the world cube

-Triggers on bullet, trap, and button
+Triggers on bullets, traps, and buttons

 Implement the enemy knockback effect by applying force to its rigidbody

 Enemy knockback occurs only when hit by the player's knockback attack, applying an upward, backward impulse to the enemy's Rigidbody.

-Damage detection is based on `Boxcast`/``Spherecast` from the Unity Physics library, triggered on specific frames of the attack animation.
+Damage detection is based on `Boxcast`/`Spherecast` from the Unity Physics library, triggered on specific frames of the attack animation.

 All physics-based operations, such as applying forces for knockback or directly manipulating a Rigidbody's velocity, will be executed within `FixedUpdate` to ensure stable and frame-rate-independent simulation, as per standard physics engine practices